 The first part of the certificate of acknowledgment indicating in what county the notary public and person making the acknowledgment are located is the "venue" statement.
 The venue statement establishes where the notary public performed the acknowledgment and where the signer personally appeared before the notary public.
 The "State" is always California, since the notary public has jurisdiction only within California.
-The "County" should be completed with the name of the county where the signer personally appeared before the notary public and acknowledged the signing of the document.
-Since a notary public can provide services anywhere within California, the "County" in the venue statement may not necessarily be the county where the notary public maintains his or her principal place of business, or the county where his or her oath and bond are filed, but must be completed with the name of the county where the notarial act took place.
+The "County" should be completed with the name of the county where the signer personally appeared before the notary public can provide services anywhere within California, the "County" in the venue statement may not necessarily be the county where the notary public maintains his or her principal place of business, or the county where the notarial act took place.